LukeGrahamLandry/franca/devlog.md

 - figured out why `NOCACHE franca ../cc.fr a.c -r` was crashing: codegen_thread_main was calling write_protect for any jit, not just if expecting_wx=true, and run_franca_file was setting expecting_wx when it didn't need to.
 - fixed tracy zones in report_aot_progress to include the compiler identity so it works when you have nested modules
+- taking a break from module stuff. stealing to steal riscV abi/isel from qbe.
+  (i wonder if this will be the arch that makes me get strict about unaligned loads)
+- bit of cleanups found for other arches
+  - abi: use List(temp()) instead of linked list for stkblb insertions
+  - abi: top level loop is the same for arm,amd,rv
+  - isel: ^same
+  - i don't like that my fuse_addr for arm looks a defining block and only does it for local things but the amd one doesn't. notably qbe's amd one (with the hella generated code matching language) does `anumber` on one block at a time which i think has a similar effect of only looking at local ones. both of mine look at Tmp.def which is probably not ok if it's an already processed block that got reallocated, and the arm one is careful not to do that but the amd one isn't. and the arm one breaks if you take out that check, so how does amd work? i guess it's actually fine if it reallocates because it's in an arena and you just see the old one, the problem is if it doesn't reallocate but new instructions caused it to shift and now def points to the wrong thing and the amd one does detect that, it checks `get_temporary(r).def.to == r`. so clearly i knew this before i just didn't write it down. doing the check against def.to seems to generate the same code so that's good i guess. wrote it down in the code this time. in arm, the thing it's doing is just checking if the tmp is an offset from another, so could make sure that's up to date in Tmp.alias and then have a better chance of actually triggering it across blocks.

 ## (Jun 20)